 Gina Annette Singletary, age 41, was granted her angel wings at her home on December 6th, 2019, in Dover, Delaware.
 She was born on March 25, 1978, in Chester, Pennsylvania, to Regina L. Singletary and the late Tyrone E. Singletary.
 From her birth, everyone she met was nourished by her benevolent smile and her infectious personality.
 She was our ray of sunshine.
 We often referred to her as the “Little Engine That Could”, which was a title from a book given to her by Aunt Gwen.

-To send flowers in memory of Gina Annette Singletary, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gina Annette Singletary, please visit our Heartfelt Sympathies Store.

 Gina was educated in the Philadelphia and Delaware County Public School systems.
 After graduating from Ridley High School, she became our professional student and was inspired by her Aunt Marneda to enter the nursing profession.
 In 2004, she received her Bachelor of Science in Nursing from Wesley College of Dover, Delaware and later entered the graduate program and obtained her Master of Science Degree in Nursing also from Wesley College in 2013.
 Gina was a Registered Nurse and was certified in Basic Life Support (BLS) and Cardiopulmonary Resuscitation (CPR).